-The budget and forecast assume that all non-railway surplus real estate assets will be disposed of by the end of 2009.
+The budget and forecast assume that all non-railway surplus real estate assets will now be disposed of by the end of 2010.
 It also assumes the ongoing operation of the Port Subdivision and that BCRC will continue with its current mandate to support and facilitate the Province's BC Ports Strategy and Pacific Gateway Strategy.

-The reduction in the 2008 and 2009 operating revenues and operating expenses therefore relates to decreased rental revenue and operating expenses for BCR Properties as rental properties are sold.
+The reduction in the 2009, 2010 and 2011 operating revenues and operating expenses therefore relates to decreased rental revenue and operating expenses for BCR Properties as rental properties are sold.

-Amortization expense in the budget and forecast includes \$6.1 million for those assets leased to CN Rail that have been treated as an operating lease.
-Financing income arises from the investment of excess cash being retained for corporate and operating purposes.
+Amortization expense (Note 4) in the budget and forecast includes those assets leased to CN Rail that have been treated as an operating lease and amortization on unsold properties.

+Financing income arises (Note 5) from the investment of excess cash being retained for corporate and operating purposes.